 What they do

 Medical receptionists work at the front desk of medical practices, health facilities or hospitals greeting visitors and answering phone queries.
-They work for organisations of all sizes, in the healthcare sector throughout Western Australia.
+They work for organisations of all sizes in the healthcare sector throughout Western Australia.
 Medical receptionist duties include making patient bookings, processing billing and settling accounts, managing and updating patients’ medical records, and communicating with general practitioners, nurses and other health staff.
+They maintain the reception area, as well as receiving and resolving complains from clients and the public.
 Medical receptions need to have an understanding of medical terminology.

 Medical receptionists are the first contact that patients and customers have with a medical practice, facility or hospital, so they need to present the appropriate image for the organisation.
 They usually work at a desk in the front office area of the medical facility.
 Medical receptionists usually work standard business hours, Monday to Friday.
 However, they may be required to work evenings and weekends, depending on the practice’s business hours.